shabbychef/BWStest/README.md

 # Basic Usage

 The front end for the hypothesis test is the function `bws_test`.
-At the moment, this only supports the classical Baumgartner-Weiß-Schindler test, returning a `htest` object:
+By default it supports the the classical Baumgartner-Weiß-Schindler test for a two-sided alternative, returning a `htest` object:

 ```r